 The main homeworking benefits have usually been reported to be about improving staffing flexibility and the ability to handle overflow or unexpected volumes of traffic: in the same way that the virtualisation of multiple contact centre sites allows agents to be moved between virtual queues instantaneously, having a large pool of homeworkers to draw upon very quickly, as needed, can be a great advantage in handling call spikes.

-This is certainly still the case, but of course the opportunity for business continuity that remote working provides is very clearly top of the agenda at the moment.
+This is certainly still the case, but of course the opportunity for business continuity that remote working provides has been proven.